jimcbell/GmailCleaner/Readme.md

     - Storing email messages that are recieved through the api and marked for deletion
 - Entity Framework Core
     - Object relational mapper for Gmail Cleaner Database
+    - Encrypting data stored in the database using EntityFrameworkCore.EncryptColumn.
 - OAuth
     - Gmail Cleaner is an app registered with Google's OAuth services, uses Authorization Code flow to get access tokens for users.
 - Asp.Net Core Identity